djeada/Databases-Notes/notes/03_sql/01_intro_to_sql.md

 ### Indexes and Query Optimization

 Indexes improve the speed of data retrieval by providing quick access paths to data within tables.
+By creating indexes on frequently searched columns, the database can locate and retrieve the desired rows more efficiently, reducing the need to scan entire tables.
+This optimization is crucial for enhancing the performance of queries, especially in large databases where full table scans can be time-consuming.
+Additionally, indexes can help enforce uniqueness and improve the performance of join operations by providing efficient pathways between related tables.

 #### Creating an Index